Neurontin Review: Relief From Pain and Seizures?

 A controlled substance refers to a drug (either illicit or prescription) that has restrictions on its sale, transport and use due to the potential for addiction and abuse.

-Neurontin is not a controlled substance federally in the U.S., according to the Drug and Enforcement Agency (DEA).
-However, the drug is a controlled substance in an increasing number of states.
+Neurontin is not a federally controlled substance in the US, according to the Drug and Enforcement Agency (DEA).

 A recent Pharmacy Today article states that Neurontin is a controlled substance in the following states: Alaska, Kentucky, Michigan, North Dakota, Tennessee, Virginia and West Virginia.